Moh-01/Catboost_introduction/README.md

   - H20
   - LightGBM
 - The main difference between them is the tree structure, feature engineering, and working with sparse data.

+# What is CatBoost?

+- CatBoost is an algorithm for gradient boosting on decision trees.
+It is developed by Yandex, researchers and engineers, and is used for:
+Search.
+  - Recommendation systems.
+  - Personal assistant.
+  - Self-driving cars.
+  - Weather prediction.
+  - And many other tasks.

+It is in open-source and can be used by anyone, "CatBoost" name came from two words 'Category' and 'Boosting'.